bio-tools/biohackathon2025/docs/source/api_reference/diagrams.rst

 Composing models
 -----------------

-The diagram below details the process of composing the metadata models from GitHub repositories and bio.tools entries.
+The sequence diagram below details the process of composing the metadata models from GitHub repositories and bio.tools entries.

 .. mermaid:: sequence/composing.mmd